pasqualescalise/PLe0COM/README.md

 The code was tested on Python 3.11 and uses features from version 3.10 (e.g. `match`), so any version 3.10+ should work

+### Test suite

+The only dependency is [pytest](https://docs.pytest.org/en/stable/index.html), [follow their instruction to install it](https://docs.pytest.org/en/stable/getting-started.html#get-started)

 ## Compile and run

 ### Compile